pattyc882/getting-and-cleaning-data-project/readme.md

 used as the pattern and a new dataframe was created from this step.
 Another new dataframe was created reporting means for each subject/activity.

-Last, the dataframe containing only the means of the selected variables is exported to a csv file.
+Last, the dataframe containing only the means of the selected variables is exported to a text file.